emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

   package code, fork, branch, fix rinse and repeat.
 That requires a some cooperation from the library maintainer which is most of the time isn't possible because most of the open source projects are voluntarily maintained.
+* Developing new features or modifying existing features are ordre of magnitude harder.
+You'll need to dig into the documentation of the dependencies looking for support for this little feature you want to add.
+That is if there is any documentation at all for that part of the code.
+Otherwise you'll have to dig in to the library code.

 This is the second point I want to make: Using external library imply you trust the maintainer and you also inherit his decisions about using other libraries